mrisher/webxr-reference/NOTES.md

 # Notes

-## Things the conversion script will need to do.
+## Things the MDN conversion script will need to do.

 **Convert &lt;dt> element contents to kumascript link.